cmausley/Markdown_Exercise/OffboardingError.md

 `$dupes.Count`

-This should be 0.
+The result should equal 0.

-If it's not gone by then, run the Sync call again, wait, check.
-Or run the remove-msoluser again.
+If the duplicate has not yet erased, try the following steps:
+* Run the Sync call again.
+Wait, and check for success.
+* Run the Remove-MsolUser again.